-Sources: Tax Commission (2009-2013); Department of Finance, City of New Orleans (2014-2020).
+Sources: Tax Commission (2011-2013); Department of Finance, City of New Orleans (2014-2021).

 (Note: The values shown are those certified by the Tax Assessor at the beginning of each respective tax year; however, minor adjustments are often made during the tax year that may change the values shown above.
+There can be no assurance that such changes will not be made in 2021.)

-Unlike other municipalities in Louisiana, homestead exemptions are applicable to most taxes levied in the City including the Tax, pursuant to the provisions of the Louisiana Constitution.
+Unlike other municipalities in Louisiana, homestead exemptions are applicable to most taxes levied in the City, pursuant to the provisions of the Louisiana Constitution.
 For additional information, see Tax Rates and Tax Rate Adjustments in this Appendix.